UNCOVER: Illuminating the Early Universe -- JWST/NIRSpec Confirmation of $z > 12$ Galaxies: Results

 \subsection{Stellar Populations}

 The different galaxy SED-fitting codes in general agree on the inferred properties for both objects, details of which are listed in Table~\ref{tab:sps}.
 The best-fit model spectra from \bagpipes, alongside posterior distributions of key parameters, are shown in Figure~\ref{fig:bagpipes}.
-All model parameters are corrected for the magnification factor, $\mu \sim 2$ \citep{Furtak2023}.
-Both galaxies have low stellar masses of $\sim 10^8 \msun$, similar to the other galaxies discovered at these redshifts (e.g., \citealt{Robertson2023}).
-They are young and metal-poor; the metallicity constraints, while highly uncertain, are slightly higher than the similar spectroscopically-confirmed $z>10$ systems presented in \cite{Curtis-lake2023}.
+All model parameters are corrected for the magnification factor, $\mu$.
+Both galaxies are moderately magnified with $\mu \sim 2$, meaning that the observed uncertainties of the photometric and spectral fluxes dominate.
+We find the galaxies of this work have low stellar masses of $\sim 10^8 \msun$, similar to the others discovered at these redshifts (e.g., \citealt{Robertson2023}).
+They are young and metal-poor; the metallicity constraints, while highly uncertain, are slightly higher than the similar spectroscopically confirmed $z>10$ systems presented in \cite{Curtis-lake2023}.
 The solutions also favor fairly low dust content ($A_V\sim0.1$) and high specific SFRs ($\mathrm{log~sSFR}/\mathrm{yr}\sim-8$), comparable to other high-redshift systems.

 In brief, these characteristics are in alignment with our expectations of early galaxies.
-For example, for $z \sim 12.2$ sources with $M_* \sim 10^{7.9-8.4} \msun$, semi-analytic galaxy formation models DELPHI \citep{2014MNRAS.445.2545D,2023arXiv230501681M}, base-lined against data at $z \sim 5-10$, would predict SFRs between 0.8 to 3 $\msun \rm{yr^{-1}}$ and associated gas-phase metallicity values between -1.8 to -0.8.
-At $z \sim 13$, for $M_* \sim 10^{7.6-8.1} \msun$, this model would predict SFR between 0.5 to 2.6 $\msun \rm{yr^-1}$ and associated gas-phase metallicities between -1.8 to -0.9, in log$_{10}$ units relative to solar metallicity.
+For example, for $z \sim 12.2$ sources with $M_* \sim 10^{7.9-8.4} \msun$, semianalytic galaxy formation models DELPHI \citep{2014MNRAS.445.2545D,2023arXiv230501681M}, base-lined against data at $z \sim 5-10$, would predict SFRs between 0.8 and 3 $\msun \rm{yr^{-1}}$ and associated gas-phase metallicity values between -1.8 and -0.8.
+At $z \sim 13$, for $M_* \sim 10^{7.6-8.1} \msun$, this model would predict SFR between 0.5 and 2.6 $\msun \rm{yr^-1}$ and associated gas-phase metallicities between -1.8 and -0.9, in log$_{10}$ units relative to solar metallicity.
 Within uncertainties, these values are in good agreement with those inferred from our SED fitting, suggesting that these galaxies lie on or close to the values expected for main-sequence systems at these early epochs.